 I am fascinated by the question of artificial intelligence: can we build machines that think?
 I humbly believe that our attempts at designing thinking machines can be a path towards a fundamental understanding of intelligence and of ourselves.
 Currently I am interested in questioning if and how ideas from the field of causality can help in the design of autonomous learning agents.

-- causality, in particular in the context of reinforcement learning (see our recent paper on causal RL)
+- leveraging confounded data in offline RL (see our recent paper and my talk on causal RL)

 - counterfactual reasoning in RL

 I am proud to serve the scientific community, and I have been rewarded NeurIPS 2019 best reviewer (top 40%), ICML 2020 best reviewer (top 30%), NeurIPS 2020 top reviewer (top 10%), ICLR 2021 outstanding reviewer (top 10%), ICML 2021 expert reviewer, and NeurIPS 2022 top reviewer (top 10%).